TUDelft-books/FAIR4TU_Submission_Help/book/data_preservation/cost_and_storage_limits.md

 For larger datasets, there is a one-time fee of €4.50 per GB, allowing researchers to scale their storage needs as required.

 ## Partner Benefits
 Researchers from partner institutions are granted more generous storage allowances and lower rates.
-For example, TU Delft and University of Twente researchers can store up to 1 TB annually for free.
+For example, Delft University of Technology and University of Twente researchers can store up to 1 TB annually for free.

 These flexible options ensure that you can affordably preserve and share their data, regardless of its size.